oleganza/OAPromise/README.md

 * Enables fall-through for errors to the nearest error handler.

-### To be done
+## To be done

 * Easy API for chaining several typical promises.
 (E.g. uploading several pictures.)
 * API for concurrent operations with explicit policy of error handling.
 * Cancellation API (isResolved must look into the chain of promises)

-### Interesting Issues
+## Interesting Issues

-* Allowing multiple success/failure callbacks allows building a tree of dependant promises.
+* Allowing multiple success/failure callbacks allows building a tree of dependent promises.
 * Promise can be considered discarded only if it has its own flag set, or if all its child promises are discarded.
 * Sometimes we want to discard "observation" of a promise, not the whole chain of operations.
 E.g. view controller uploads a picture, has Back and Cancel buttons.
 If Back button is tapped, operation must continue, but all promises and callbacks related to UI updates must be cleaned up.
-Thus we must distinguish between cancelling the whole chain and only some promises in the end.
+Thus we must distinguish between canceling the whole chain and only some promises in the end.
 * When promise is discarded we want to cleanup its callbacks immediately without waiting for the current task to acknowledge and cancel.
+* Also, chain of promises may have its own assumptions about values and errors, so discard coming from the end of the chain should not break these assumptions.
-* This brings us to an idea that discard process should be parallel to succes and failure propagation + should deal with the fact that callbacks were possibly cleaned up.
+* This brings us to an idea that discard process should be parallel to success and failure propagation + should deal with the fact that callbacks were possibly cleaned up.
 * 3 ways to avoid chaining: 1) manually managing promise(s), 2) [promise observation], 3) [promise observe:…]
 * Discard may deserve its own callback like "finally" in exception handling.
 * If succeeding promises were already cleaned up, "finally" blocks are either not called or called before real operation have finished.
 Which may look odd sometimes, but perhaps not unfixable.